If you have a positive attitude and are good at motivating others, then occupational therapy could be the career for you

 Income figures are intended as a guide only.

-Students gain experience in the main areas of occupational therapy and how to assess and treat patients.
+Programmes combine both academic and practical elements.
+You'll gain experience in the main areas of occupational therapy and how to assess and treat patients.
 Study areas cover a range of subjects including biological and behavioural sciences.
-By the end of your training, you will be able to treat your own small case-load under supervision.
+By your final year you'll be able to see patients on your own.

-Entry without a degree is possible at occupational therapy assistant, technician or support worker level.
+Entry without a degree is possible at occupational therapy assistant, technician or support-worker level.
 It may be possible to progress to become an occupational therapist through undertaking an approved in-service BSc Occupational Therapy course with the support of your employer.

-You are advised to visit an occupational therapy unit, within a hospital or social services, to gain an understanding of the profession before applying for a course.
+You're advised to visit an occupational therapy unit, within a hospital or social services, to gain an understanding of the profession before applying for a course.
 Contact your local hospital or local government social services department for more information on how to arrange a visit.

 Work shadowing a qualified occupational therapist will provide an insight into the role.
 It may also be possible to speak to occupational therapists working in residential homes, homeless shelters or charities.
 Relevant experience of working in health, social care or a related area is also beneficial.

 Relevant work experience is helpful in securing posts in more competitive areas of occupational therapy, such as paediatrics.

 Within the NHS, some bigger hospitals with regional specialist departments may have dozens of occupational therapists.
 Smaller trusts or local authority departments may only employ a handful of occupational therapists.